idcrook/esp8266-playground/Breadboard_Programmer_USB_TTL_FT232R_3v3/README.md

 Before going further, here are updated design revisions:

   - **[Revision 2](Circuits_Rev2.md)** - 19-Feb-2018
-    - Reverted to an earlier version of design, with small mod removing pull-up resistor from "FLASH" button circuit.
-This has allowed for:
+    - Reverted to an earlier version of design
-        1. More reliable firmware upload sequence
-        2. Not requiring continued holding down of "FLASH" button through  upload process.
-    - Use "[4 pin dual-female jumper wire - 300mm (5 PCs pack)](https://www.seeedstudio.com/4-pin-dual-female-jumper-wire-300mm-(5-PCs-pack\)-p-97.html)" for easier, quicker assembly of wires to ESP-01 module
-        - These are not shown on schematic/breadboard images

 **RECOMMENDED**: **Revision 2**.
 Recommended to use in place of circuits described below